 As a proof of principle for well-posed numerical evolution in beyond-GR theories with higher-curvature operators, we successfully obtain the first fully nonlinear time evolution in Quadratic Gravity, i.e., for a gravitational theory including the lowest-order EFT corrections to GR.
 The system of evolution equations is obtained by (i) use of harmonic gauge to treat the Ricci scalar and traceless Ricci tensor as independent variables, cf.~\cite{Noakes:1983}, (ii) reduction to spherical symmetry, which preserves harmonic gauge by use of the Cartoon method~\cite{Alcubierre1999, Pretorius2005}, and (iii) order-reduction to a set of manifestly 1st-order (in time) evolution equations.

-We perform fully non-linear numerical simulations that confirm that there exists physically significant initial data for which the system of equations is well-posed.
-In particular, we observe numerically stable dynamics in the spherically-symmetric sector for random perturbations about flat spacetime and about the Schwarzschild solution.
+We perform non-linear numerical simulations that are fully consistent with an underlying well-posed IVP for physically significant initial data.
+In particular, we observe numerically stable dynamics, i.e., the absence of any growth modes, in the spherically-symmetric sector for random perturbations about flat spacetime and about the Schwarzschild solution.
 (Being Ricci-flat, the latter is also a solution of QG.) \\